The Beatles' Second Album: Mixes

 Capitol's engineers, headed by record executive Dave Dexter, Jr., added considerable echo and reverb to the songs in order to give the album the atmosphere of a live performance.
 The inclusion of "Thank You Girl" marked the only stereo version of the song released on any album in the US or UK for over 40 years, until another stereo version was released on the 2009 remastered edition of the Past Masters compilation.
 The same stereo mix of "Thank You Girl" on The Beatles' Second Album was included on The Beatles Beat, released in West Germany and the Netherlands, as well as the original 2004 CD issue of The Beatles Second Album as included in The Capitol Albums, Volume 1 box set.
 The Capitol album mix of "Thank You Girl" is also unique in that it contains three additional harmonica riffs by John Lennon – two during the bridge and one at the end.
 For its US album debut, Capitol took this stereo version and transferred it into a two-to-one stereo-to-mono mixdown for the mono LP release, thus creating an alternative mono mix of the song.
 The stereo version of "Money" also underwent the same two-to-one stereo-to-mono mixdown, creating another alternative mono mix.

 For the mono version of "I Call Your Name", the cowbell comes in at the very beginning of the song; the stereo version features the cowbell after the beginning of the vocal.
 George Harrison's opening 12-string guitar phrase is also different between the mono and stereo versions.
 On "Long Tall Sally", reverb was added to the stereo version.
-The "dry" mono mix of "Long Tall Sally" is noticeably different from the mono mix with a slight echo that was issued in the UK, and is unique to the Second Album.
+The dry mono mix of "Long Tall Sally" is different from the mono mix with a slight echo that was issued in the UK, and is unique to the Second Album.
 The mono version of "You Can't Do That" is also different from the version on the UK A Hard Day's Night LP.

 Because "I'll Get You" and "She Loves You" were never mixed in stereo, Duophonic/fake stereo versions were made for this album.